g3ntl3Giants/ChromaRAG/README.md

 ## Overview

 ChromaRAG is a Retrieval-Augmented Generation (RAG) pipeline that supports multimodal data inputs, such as text, images, and URIs.
-It is built using FastAPI, ChromaDB, and Docker, with features for API key-based authentication, data validation, background processing, rate limiting, and compliance with GDPR, HIPAA, and SOC 2 regulations.
+It is built using FastAPI, ChromaDB, and Docker, with features for API key-based authentication, data validation, background processing, and rate limiting.

+## Compliance

+I will be seeking to ensure that ChromaRAG complies with GDPR, HIPAA, and SOC 2 standards.
+Achieving these certifications will require significant work to implement the necessary security controls, data management practices, and documentation.

 ## Features